Organic vs. Conventional: What to Focus on and How to Make the Best of It

 • Fill with your produce and cover with water

-• Sprinkle with baking soda (1 tablespoon to 6 cups water) and swirl around
+• Sprinkle with baking soda (1 tablespoon to 6 cups of water) and swirl around

 • Let soak for 12-15 mins, rinse, and allow to dry completely

-If you don’t have or don’t want to use baking soda, distilled white vinegar is another good option that removes most larvae, parasites, and fungus, kills 90% of mold, and is 99.9% effective against bacteria.
+If you don’t have or don’t want to use baking soda, distilled white vinegar is another good option that removes most larvae, parasites, and fungus.

 If you choose to use vinegar, follow the steps above but use 1 part vinegar to 4 parts water.
-Note: conventional vinegar is made of crops sprayed with, you guessed it, glyphosate, so opt for organic if going this route.
+Note: Conventional vinegar is made of crops sprayed with glyphosate, so opt for organic if going this route.

 I actually do this with our organic produce as well, because you never know who was touching (or sneezing, gross!) on that apple before you picked it up 😷.
 Also, generally speaking, a piece of produce goes through a lot of hands before it ends up in your fruit bowl (farmer, picker, truck loader, truck unloader, shelf stocker, other customers, YOU).